After Covid, Erasmo Carlos is discharged and already at home | Rio de Janeiro

 The singer’s medical discharge was expected for this Monday (6) since, throughout his hospital stay, he had a good evolution of the condition.
 In addition, the date matched the end of the disease cycle, which was communicated by the singer to his fans on August 26, but began to give its first signs a few days before.

-The singer was hospitalized on the 29th and, according to his staff, he did it to have a closer monitoring of the disease because of his age and to have some comorbidities.
+The singer was hospitalized on the 29th and, according to his staff, he did it to have a closer monitoring of the disease because of his age and because he has some comorbidities.

-“He was admitted to the Barra D’or Hospital in Rio de Janeiro, more as a precaution, due to his age and comorbidities.
-He continues without fever and with clinical examinations with marked improvement day after day,” the press office said in a statement in the (1.) ).
+“He was admitted to the Hospital Barra D’Or, in Rio de Janeiro, more as a precaution, due to his age and comorbidities.
+He continues without fever and with clinical examinations with marked improvement day after day,” the press office said in a statement on the day.
+1st.

 The singer’s wife was also contaminated